BIOP/abba-documentation/docs/source/installation/installation.md

 ### Step 4.
 Install elastix/transformix

 ABBA relies on  [elastix](https://github.com/SuperElastix/elastix) for 2D in-plane registration.
 Elastix is independent of Fiji and must be installed separately.
 * Download [elastix version 5.2.0](https://github.com/SuperElastix/elastix/releases/tag/5.2.0) for your operating system.
 * Extract it to a convenient location (`C:` on Windows, `Applications` on macOS).

 #### Windows
 Install [Visual C++ redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170), (choose `vc_redist.x64.exe` for a 64-bit system).

-:::{warn}
+:::{warning}
-If you are updating Fiji and switches from elastix 5.0.1 to elastix 5.2.0, make sure you have the latest version installed.
+If you are updating Fiji and switch from elastix 5.0.1 to elastix 5.2.0, make sure you have the latest version installed.
 Otherwise elastix will not work.
 :::

 #### Mac
 Since macOS treats elastix and transformix as software from "unknown developers," you need to [create security exceptions](https://support.apple.com/en-hk/guide/mac-help/mh40616/mac) for both executables to bypass repeated warnings.

 #### Linux
 No special steps are required.

 ### Step 5.
 Set `elastix` and `transformix` Paths in Fiji
 * Run Fiji and execute `Plugins › BIOP › Set and Check Wrappers`.
 * Specify the paths for the elastix and transformix executables.
 For instance: